-Although there is currently a local foodbank (which we already support) and a well-established ‘People’s Kitchen’ (providing hot meals and shower facilities) in the city centre for a specific need, there is still considerable food poverty which has sadly been augmented by the current pandemic - a more subtle development being the ‘working poor’, and the recent government decision to end Universal Credit payments after October 2021.
+Although there is currently a local foodbank (which we already support) and a well-established ‘People’s Kitchen’ (providing hot meals and shower facilities) in the city centre for a specific need, this project is a response to the considerable food poverty which has sadly been augmented post-pandemic - a more subtle development being the ‘working poor’, and the recent government decision to end Universal Credit payments after October 2021.

 After scoping local stakeholders and achieving retail support from 'neighbourly' group, the NCCC team have:

-- Installed (and blessed) a glass fronted refrigerator in the porch of the church
+- Installed and blessed a refrigerator in the porch of the church

 - Collect appropriate donations and surplus foodstuffs in the form of sandwiches and selected perishables from local retailers/supermarkets, who have signd up to 'neighbourly'.

 - Advertise (by professional signposting) and offer this facility to the city centre community.

 - People who cannot afford to buy food can safely take what they need, without fear of prosecution, anxiety about being judged or risk to their health.

 - Local traders will use their surplus stock productively rather than simply discarding.